 The doctor sends them home with a prescription for hydrocodone and specific dosing instructions.
 The person takes the pills as prescribed, but over time, their tolerance increases, meaning it takes more to kill the pain.
 So, they may start to take their pills sooner than what the doctor recommended.
 Or, they may take more than what was prescribed.

-There are others who take hydrocodone to get a deep feeling of relaxation and euphoria.
+Others take hydrocodone to get a deep feeling of relaxation and euphoria.
 Some even crush the pills and snort them.

 All of this can lead to a higher tolerance, dependence, and addiction, leading them into the world of opioid addiction, which can be daunting to get out.